 Peter Parker and Mary Jane until the One More Day comic.
-They're also married in the newspaper strips, and have now gone past the twenty-five year mark.
-This is parodied in Ultimate Spider-man, in which Mary Jane and Peter are so close that Liz Allen starts to refer to Mary Jane as "Mary Jane Watson-Parker" because "You two are totally married!"
+They're also married in the newspaper strips, and have spent thirty years together there.
+This is parodied in Ultimate Spider-Man, in which Mary Jane and Peter are so close that Liz Allen starts to refer to Mary Jane as "Mary Jane Watson-Parker" because "You two are totally married!"
 Peter even tells MJ at one point that when they become old enough he would marry her.

-Fantastic Four: Reed Richards and Sue Storm-Richards tied the knot in Fantastic Four Annual #3, back in 1965, and they've been together ever since despute bumbs.
+Fantastic Four: Reed Richards and Sue Storm-Richards tied the knot in Fantastic Four Annual #3, back in 1965, and they've been together ever since despite bumps.
 Namor (among others) has had an on-again-off-again Stalker with a Crush thing on Sue for a long time, and it hasn't always been completely one-sided.

 Mystique and Destiny, Rogue's adoptive parents, had an amazingly long loving relationship that began when the two women met in the 1890s and only ended when Destiny gave her life so that Mystique could live.
 Although it is known that through some unexplained circumstances they were separated for unspecified times, there was never seen a cross word between them.
 Pretty good showing, especially considering they're both villains.